e2ebridge/e2e-transaction-logger/README.md

 # E2E transaction logger #

 Having structured logs of running services is always important in productions.
-E2E transactions log files contains all information about the interaction of your server.
+E2E transactions log files contains all information about the interactions on your server.
 Separated in transactions which represent the client calls (http) and io calls which represent the back end calls made by your server (DB, file system ...).

 In another level you can also trace business processes using the same library in the same files which allow to relate the business data level with the service level.

-These files can then be parsed and loaded in DB to be used in Dashboards showing good system, operating and business views and report of your services.
+These files can then be parsed and loaded in DB to be used in Dashboards showing good system, operating and business views and reports of your services.

 ## Quick Example